amirrstm/ain-next-js/CONTRIBUTING.md

-# Contributing to AINevis
+# Contributing to AI-Nevis

-Thank you for your interest in contributing to AINevis!
+Thank you for your interest in contributing to AI-Nevis!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Table of Contents